ShanJiang21/shanjiang21.github.io/README.md

 # Shan's personal website

-This is Shan's personal website for displaying projects and blog posts, welcome to share your ideas with me.The theme is forked from [Vno Jekyll](https://github.com/onevcat/vno-jekyll),you can also choose a easier wordpress or github support for hosting your blog, also sometimes the debugging process is annoying.
+This is Shan's personal website for displaying projects and blog posts, welcome to share your ideas with me.The theme is forked from [Vno Jekyll](https://github.com/onevcat/vno-jekyll),you can also choose a easier wordpress or github support for hosting your blog, but the thing is that sometimes the debugging process is annoying.

 ### Remain unsolved
 - Support for bilingual settings;